Tag Archives: Discipleship

 So instead of inviting people to church, let’s invite them to follow Jesus.

-Kimberly Reisman ~ The Beautiful Gate
+The Beautiful Gate by Kim Reisman

 I recently returned from a two-week trip to Nigeria.
 I will be processing my experiences there for quite some time, but one encounter impressed me greatly and returned to my mind when I read a recent post by John Meunier – We Are All Disabled.
 Like John, my thoughts are not fully formed on the theological issues raised by disability – I’ve never been encouraged to actually contemplate it.
 But for some reason, I keep returning to it as a significant topic of reflection.
 While in Lagos, my conversation with Ayuba Buri Gufram intensified that interest.